 You must present your passport to the authorities when entering and leaving the north.
 You can take private vehicles or hire cars through checkpoints (except Ledra Street and Ledra Palace) from the south to the north, but you can't take hire cars from the north to the south.

 Carefully check the terms of your car insurance to ensure that you have adequate coverage for the sector in which you are travelling.
 Insurance policies offered by car hire companies may only offer coverage in the north or the south.

 The Republic of Cyprus has also warned visitors about staying in accommodation in northern Cyprus they may be deemed illegal by Cypriot authorities.
 Visitors should review information listed on Cypriot Government websites.
-See Entry and exit.
+See

 You may need to present your goods for inspection when you cross between the north and south sectors.
 Items purchased in the north, including alcohol, cigarettes and imitation/pirated brand-name products are subject to strict controls and may be confiscated by Republic of Cyprus police or customs authorities.
 You could also be fined.
 Northern Cyprus 'customs authorities' strictly enforce a limit on the purchase of goods in the south.
 Both sides enforce quarantine rules on foodstuffs.

 The safety standards you might expect of tour operators, including for adventure activities, water sports and diving, or renting recreational vehicles (such as quad bikes or dune buggies), are not always met.

 - If you plan to participate in these types of activities, first talk to your travel insurer to check if they are covered by your insurance policy and seek advice on any restrictions that may apply.

 - Only use appropriately licensed and insured operators.

 - Don't be afraid to ask about or insist on safety requirements.